dcdustin/Carbon.Documentation/docs/owners/modules/optional-modules/gather-manager-module.md

 # GatherManager Module

-The GatherManager Module is an **optional Carbon module** that allows server administrators to modify item gather rates dynamically based on source type—like pickups, quarries, dispensers, and more.
+The GatherManager Module is an **optional Carbon module** that allows server administrators to modify item gather rates dynamically based on source type-like pickups, quarries, dispensers, and more.

 > **Note:** This module is **not used directly by other plugins** but is highly useful for fine-tuning resource
 > gathering.